 - Finally, your pharmacy may need to order the medication because they may not have it in stock.

 Lost or Stolen Prescriptions or Medication

-It is important to keep track of your pain medication and prescriptions.
-If you lose your prescriptions or if your medication is stolen:
+You need to keep track of your pain medication and prescriptions.
+If you lose your pills or if your medication is stolen, follow these steps:

-- Report this to your local police station.
-Then, fax the police report to us at 212-717-3206 or bring it to us in person.
+- Contact your local police station and file a police report.
+Then fax the police report to us at 212-717-3206 or bring it to us in person.

 - Your prescription plan may not pay for your replacement medication.
-If it does not, you will be responsible for the cost.
+If it doesn’t, you’ll be responsible for the cost.

 Contacting the Anesthesia Pain Service

 If you have questions, need to talk to someone about your pain control, or want to make an appointment, call 212-639-6851.
 You can reach us Monday through Friday from 9:00 am to 4:00 pm.
 We will ask you to leave your phone number so we can call you back.
 It’s best if you call earlier in the day, so we can review your records or talk with your pain doctor if needed.
 We will do our best to call you back the same day or the next business day.

 If it’s after 4:00 pm, during the weekend, or on a holiday, and you’re having an emergency such as severe pain, call 212-639-2000 and ask for the anesthesia pain person on call.
 You can also go to your local emergency room or the MSK UCC.